gchowell/SubEpiPredict-Toolbox/README.md

 Chowell, G., Rothenberg, R., Roosa, K., Tariq, A., Hyman, J. M., & Luo, R. (2022).
 Sub-epidemic Model Forecasts During the First Wave of the COVID-19 Pandemic in the USA and European Hotspots.
 In Mathematics of Public Health (pp. 85-137).
 Springer, Cham.

+# Disclaimer

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.